WoSjo/SoapVersion/README.md

 # SoapVersion
-A app too add a sort of version control to soap calls.
+A app that gives you a basic version history of third party soap servers.